HannahVMeyer/limmbo/README.md

 ## Problems

-If you encounter any issue, please, [submit them](https://github.com/limmbo/limmbo/issues).
+If you encounter any issue, please, [submit them](https://github.com/HannahVMeyer/limmbo/issues).

 ## License

-(will be updated soon)
+This project is licensed under the Apache License (Version 2.0, January 2004) - see the [LICENSE](LICENSE) file for details